metabase/metabase/docs/developers-guide/driver-changelog.md

 # Driver Interface Changelog

+## Metabase 0.49.1

+- Another driver feature has been added: `describe-fields`.
+If a driver opts-in to supporting this feature, The multimethod `metabase.driver/describe-fields` must be implemented, as a replacement for `metabase.driver/describe-table`.

+- The multimethod `metabase.driver.sql-jdbc.sync.describe-table/describe-fields-sql` has been added.
+The method needs to be implemented if the driver supports `describe-fields` and you want to use the default JDBC implementation of `metabase.driver/describe-fields`.

 ## Metabase 0.49.0

-- The multimethod `metabase.driver/describe-fields` has been added.
-The method needs to be implemented if the database supports the `:fast-sync-fields` feature.

-- The multimethod `metabase.driver.sql-jdbc.sync.describe-table/describe-fields-sql` has been added.
-The method needs to be implemented if you want to use the default JDBC implementation of `metabase.driver/describe-fields`.

 - The multimethod `metabase.driver/describe-table-fks` has been deprecated in favor of `metabase.driver/describe-fks`.
   `metabase.driver/describe-table-fks` will be removed in 0.52.0.